-Log in at PirateNet.shu.edu to see the placement tests you need to take.
+Beginning on March 1, log in at piratenet.shu.edu to see the placement tests you need to take.
 If you do not need to take any placement tests, none will appear.
-Your login information will be mailed to you in March if you have paid your tuition deposit.
+Your login information will be mailed to you in early February if you have paid your tuition deposit.
 Testing is based upon your SAT or ACT score as well as your major.
-For math, an SAT score of 680 or above (for ACT, 33 or above) will exempt you from the math placement.
-For English, an SAT Writing score of 550 or above will exempt you from the English placement.
 If a foreign language placement test appears, you only need to take it if you plan on continuing a language from high school or spoken at home.
-Anyone planning on taking a new language does not need to the language placement test.
+Anyone planning on taking a new language does not need to take the language placement test.

 - Accept Your Financial Aid Awards

-Financial Aid Awards are mailed after March 1 to all students who filed the FAFSA.
-If you would like to be considered for aid, please complete the FAFSA form as soon as possible at www.fafsa.gov.
+Financial Aid Awards are mailed beginning in February to all students who filed the FAFSA.
+They are sent along with important supplemental information to address many of your questions.
+Also visit our step by step video to help you understand your Financial Aid award.
 Students who have received their Financial Aid Awards need to review and accept their awards.

 To accept your awards follow these steps:

 - Log in at PirateNet.shu.edu.
-Your login information will be mailed to you in March if you have paid your tuition deposit.
+Your login information will be sent to you in early February if you have paid your tuition deposit.

 - Accept your awards by clicking on the Accept Award Offer tab and accept or decline each award.

 - View your requirements.
 Some students are selected for a process called verification by the government.
-If you are selected, you will have additional documents to submit such as federal tax returns or proof of citizenship.
-You must return these documents by June 1 to the Office of Financial Aid.
+If you are selected, you will have additional documents to submit such as federal tax transcript or proof of citizenship.
+You must return these documents as soon as possible and no later than June 1 to the Office of Financial Aid.

 - Complete entrance counseling and your Master Promissory Note at www.studentloans.gov if you accepted your Federal Stafford Subsidized or Unsubsidized Loans.